Hyphen: Object–verbal-noun compounds

 When an object is compounded with a verbal noun, such as egg-beater (a tool that beats eggs), the result is sometimes hyphenated.
 Some authors do this consistently, others only for disambiguation; in this case, egg-beater, egg beater, and eggbeater are all common.

 An example of an ambiguous phrase appears in they stood near a group of alien lovers, which without a hyphen implies that they stood near a group of lovers who were aliens; they stood near a group of alien-lovers clarifies that they stood near a group of people who loved aliens, as "alien" can be either an adjective or a noun.
 On the other hand, in the phrase a hungry pizza-lover, the hyphen will often be omitted (a hungry pizza lover), as "pizza" cannot be an adjective and the phrase is therefore unambiguous.

 Similarly, a man-eating shark is nearly the opposite of a man eating shark; the first refers to a shark that eats people, and the second to a man who eats shark meat.
 A government-monitoring program is a program that monitors the government, whereas a government monitoring program is a government program that monitors something else.

 Personal names

 Some married couples compose a new surname (sometimes referred to as a double-barrelled name) for their new family by combining their two surnames with a hyphen.
 Jane Doe and John Smith might become Jane and John Smith-Doe, or Doe-Smith, for instance.
 In some countries only the woman hyphenates her birth surname, appending her husband's surname.

 With already-hyphenated names, some parts are typically dropped.
 For example, Aaron Johnson and Samantha Taylor-Wood became Aaron Taylor-Johnson and Sam Taylor-Johnson.
 Not all hyphenated surnames are the result of marriage.
 For example Julia Louis-Dreyfus is a descendant of Louis Lemlé Dreyfus whose son was Léopold Louis-Dreyfus.

+Hyphens are often used in romanization of Korean names, such as Ban Ki-moon and Cho Jung-ho.